All published articles of this journal are available on ScienceDirect.

 Abstract

 Indoor air pollution is a significant environmental issue linked to a range of short- and long-term health consequences, including respiratory disorders, cancer, and premature death.
 It often results from common household activities, yet practices to mitigate its impact are frequently neglected.
+This study aimed to explore individual and household-level practices for indoor air pollution mitigation and prevention and its associated factors among health professional students.

 Methods